CobayaSampler/cobaya/docs/likelihoods.rst

 Likelihood parameters are specified within the ``params`` block, as explained in :doc:`params_prior`.

 **cobaya** comes with a number of *internal* general and cosmological likelihoods.
-You can define your *external* ones too with simple Python functions, as explained below, or as a Python class defined in an external module.
+You can also define your *external* likelihoods with simple Python functions, or by implementing a Python class defined in an external module.